shirleythomas/rssfeed/README.md

 # rssfeed
-Simple RSS Feed Organizer using AngularJS (v9)
+Simple RSS Feed Organizer using AngularJS (v9) & Material Design.
+JSON server is used for mock REST API calls.

 ## Tutorial: